Surfer12/docs-for-app-for-sci/01-FINAL-SUBMISSION/application-final.md

 - **Mathematical Validation**: Claude assists in refining our Ψ(x) equation and exploring parameter spaces
 - **Cross-Domain Applications**: Rapid adaptation of our framework to life sciences challenges

-**Educational Implementation:**
+**Educational Implementation (Planned):**
-As a Claude University Ambassador, I use Claude to:
+As a prospective Claude University Ambassador, I will use Claude to:
 - **Workshop Development**: Create adaptive educational content responding to real-time cognitive states
 - **Student Engagement**: Transform technical concepts into accessible narratives
 - **Feedback Analysis**: Process workshop outcomes to continuously improve our framework